jshehan29/Mapping_Earthquakes/README.md

 *Figure 8.
 Earthquake map JavaScript create geoJson layer for major earthquakes*

-Line corresponding to the Earth's tectonic plates are also included as a layer in the map with the code shown in Fig. 9.
+Lines corresponding to the Earth's tectonic plates are also included as a layer in the map with the code shown in Fig. 9.

 ![Fig 9](./Resources/Earthquake_js_plates.png)